Manual Settings for Sports Photography

 The basketball games and track meets were much faster.

-I switched out to the Canon 1DxMIII, for a number of reasons, including speed (now 16 FPS with 99 shots before buffering), and the ability to shoot and higher ISO settings.
+I switched out to the Canon 1DxMIII, for a number of reasons, including speed (now 16 FPS with 99 shots before buffering), and the ability to shoot with higher ISO settings.

 Tv and Av